BugSwarm/bugswarm/README.md

         $ cd ..
         ```

-1. (Recommended) Build and run spawner (to run BugSwarm in host, go to step 6):
+1. (Recommended) Set up and run spawner (to run BugSwarm in host, go to step 6):

-    Spawner is a docker image that contain all required packages in `provision.sh` and can spawn pipeline jobs.
+    Spawner is a Docker image that contain all required packages in `provision.sh` and can spawn pipeline jobs.
 If using spawner, the host only needs to install Docker.

     To understand how spawner works, please see [spawner README](spawner/README.md).

+    1. Pull the spawner container and update the tag:
+       ```
+       $ docker pull bugswarm/containers:bugswarm-spawner
+       $ docker image tag bugswarm/containers:bugswarm-spawner bugswarm-spawner
+       ```
-    1. Build the spawner using docker
+       Alternatively, build the spawner using Docker:
         ```sh
         $ cd spawner
         $ docker build -t bugswarm-spawner .